cloud-fum/cloudy/README.md

 # Summary

 You are asked to migrate an existing monolith project to a microservice architecture, following these steps:
-1. Find a monolithic project or write one from scratch with adequate complexity.
+1. Find a monolithic project with adequate complexity.
 2. Design a microservice architecture consisting of at least 3 microservices, each of which with a specific non-trivial data storage component such as a database with at least a table (stateful microservices).
 3. Prepare a document for written details (markdown file).
+4. Create a diagram for service entities similar to diagram 2 or the tracking system diagram.
-4. Create a diagram that indicates the services along with their interal and external api connections. (similar to access diagram 4)
+5. Create a diagram that indicates the services along with their interal and external api connections. (similar to diagram 3)
+6. Read this document and satisfy other requirements.

 ### Documents expected details ###
 * Describe at a very high level the system's architecture, identifying the components/modules that will interact.